25/50/25: What do the Numbers on Your Car Insurance Policy Actually Mean?

 You’ll see these numbers on every car insurance policy, and they represent the monetary limits of your coverage.
 The first number represents the bodily injury per person monetary limit for one accident.
 In this case, 25 stands for a limit of $25,000.
 The second number represents your maximum coverage limit for all persons injured in a single accident.
 Since the second number is 50, this stands for a limit of $50,000.
 The third number represents the maximum coverage limit for any property damage that occurs in an accident you caused.
 The third number, 25, stands for a limit of $25,000.

 While each state sets minimum liability coverage limits for their drivers, these requirements aren’t exactly “full coverage.”
 25/50/25 coverage ensures that the other driver is protected if you get into an accident, but you can’t protect your vehicle without additional collision or comprehensive coverage, which is what would make your policy “full coverage.”

 What happens if someone sues you for more than your insurance covers?

 You can’t force an insurance company to pay more than their coverage limits.
-If the damages from the accident cost more than your coverage limits, they may decide to sue you directly to receive additional compensation.
+If the damages from the accident cost more than your coverage limits, the person or people you impacted in the accident may decide to sue you directly to receive additional compensation.
 If they sue you in civil court, you may have to liquidate your assets to procure the remaining amount of money.